open-feature/open-feature-operator/docs/development_notes.md

 This provides means of asserting that the Kubernetes components reach the desired state without the overhead of using an actual cluster, keeping test runtime and resource consumption down.

+An e2e test suite can also be found in the [`/test/e2e`](../test/e2e/DEVELOPER.md) directory.
+These tests are run as part of the `pr-lint` github action, they work by deploying an nginx reverse proxy and asserting that curls to the proxy elicit expected behaviour from the flagd sidecar created by open-feature-operator.

 ## Releases

 This repo uses _Release Please_ to release packages.
 Release Please sets up a running PR that tracks all changes for the library components, and maintains the versions according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), generated when [PRs are merged](https://github.com/amannn/action-semantic-pull-request).
 When Release Please's running PR is merged, any changed artifacts are published.